How to Install Zsh on Ubuntu

 Configure Zsh on Ubuntu

-Configuring Zsh in Ubuntu allows you to personalize the shell environment, boost productivity with intelligent tab completion, and leverage the flexibility of Zsh scripting capabilities.
+Zsh allows users to personalize the shell environment, boost productivity with intelligent tab completion, and leverage the flexibility of its scripting capabilities.

-This section explores the steps to configure Zsh as your default shell in Ubuntu and introduces you to various customization options.
+This section explores the steps to configure Zsh as the default shell in Ubuntu.

 Initial Configuration

-Unlike Bash and other shells, Zsh requires initial configuration when you start it for the first time.
+Unlike Bash and other shells, Zsh requires initial manual configuration.
 To start Zsh, type the shell name in the terminal and press Enter:

 zsh

-The following screenshot shows the configuration options that Zsh offers on the first startup:
+The image below shows the configuration options that Zsh offers on the first startup:

 • Press 1 to go to the main menu and configure each setting individually.